 Cognitive Dissonance is a psychological theory that studies the discomfort felt by an individual, holding conflicting ideas, beliefs or values.
 E-sports is a form of sports competition using video games.
 E-sports often takes form of organised, multiplayer video game competitions, particularly between professional players and individuals or as teams.
-Understanding the extent to which e-sport operates similarly to traditional sport, it is important to think about how cognitive dissonance skews our perception about people and situation even when it comes to e-sports.
+E-sports is growing in popularity with top tournaments drawing crowds of spectators rivalling traditional sporting events.
+Understanding the extent to which e-sport operates similarly to traditional sport, it also becomes vital to develop marketing strategies for the same.
+It is important to think about how cognitive dissonance skews our perception about people and situation even when it comes to e-sports.
 Some online spectators or fans are instilled at an early age the value of loyalty, but undying loyalty can also prohibit authentic and truthful discussion.
 What are the fans to do about cognitive dissonance created by rooting for a player online because of their 'amazing gameplay' even though the player do not pass the individuals personal moral test.
+This paper also studies how the gamers have 'gamer names', making them a different online individual.
+The general public knows and recognises the gamers more by their gamer names rather than their real name.
 We have interviewed 20 individuals using in-depth interviewing technique and this paper discusses the findings by the authors.

-Keywords: E-sports; Quality investigation; Cognitive dissonance; Generation Y.
+Keywords: Quality investigation; Cognitive dissonance; Generation Y.

-1.0 Introduction
+1. Introduction